ByteMansion/TechBasics/Simplified_GNU_Make_Manual.md

     ${CC} ${CFLAGS} ${INCLUDES} -c $<
 ```
 ### Running Makefile from Command Prompt
-If you have prepared the Makefile with name "`Makefile`", then simply write make at command prompt and it will run the Makefile file.
+To create a file named `Makefile`, execute command `make`.
 But if you have given any other name to the Makefile, then use the following command:
 ```Makefile
 make -f your-makefile-name
 ```